HeddaJohnsen2/Fram-Website-/README.md

 Google:
 The project requrires a Google API key and mapId.
 Follow the instructions on this Website to get your key: https://developers.google.com/maps/documentation/javascript/get-api-key

+Go to to the Google maps platform credential page.
+On the credentials page, click create credentials > API key.
+Click close, and the new API key is listed under API keys (Google n.d).

 - Then place the api key in the html file "produce.html" in the script as shown below:
 <script src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY&callback=initMap&libraries=places,marker" defer async></script>

+To get your google Map ID
+Go to google Maps platform > maps management> map IDs and click create Map ID.

 - and in the script.js file replace the mapId in this line of code: const theMap = {